opentargets/evidence_datasource_parsers/README.md

 optional arguments:
-  -h, --help            show this help message and exit --cache-dir CACHE_DIR
+  -h, --help            show this help message and exit --score-cutoff SCORE_CUTOFF
-                        Directory to store the HGNC/MGI/SOLR cache files in. (default: None) --output OUTPUT       Name of the json.gz file to output the evidence strings into. (default:
-                        None)
-  --score-cutoff SCORE_CUTOFF
                         Discard model-disease associations with the `disease_model_max_norm` score less than this value.
 The score ranges from 0 to 100. (default: 90.0) --use-cached          Use the existing cache and do not update it. (default: False) --log-file LOG_FILE   Optional filename to redirect the logs into. (default: None)

+required arguments:
+  --cache-dir CACHE_DIR
+                        Directory to store the HGNC/MGI/SOLR cache files in. (default: None) --output OUTPUT       Name of the json.gz file to output the evidence strings into. (default: None)
 ```

 Approximate resource requirements and benchmarks: